 Not funded or only partially funded by their academic institution.

-Commitment to attend all major MSR events, including the MSR Virtual Retreat and the MSR Virtual Research Colloquium.
+Commitment to attend all major MSR events, including the MSR Virtual Retreat and the MSR Research Colloquium.

 Selection process: Applications are due by January 31, 2023.
 The online application form can be found at: https://forms.gle/KAg3VwYttpUEXtxu6